datacontract/open-data-contract-standard-excel-template/README.md

 ### Data Mesh Manager

-Upload the Excel directly in [Data Mesh Manager](https://datamesh-manager.com) using the “Import Excel” feature, and open existing ODCS data contracts in Excel.
+Upload the Excel directly in [Data Mesh Manager](https://datamesh-manager.com) using the “Import Excel” feature, and open existing ODCS data contracts in Excel using the "Open in Excel" feature.

 <img width="1257" alt="image" src="https://github.com/user-attachments/assets/993a15bf-c1a3-495a-95fc-a0ba4d765c87" />